RRFGamer/41549_HCI_LogBookTemplate/stage4_functional_prototype/e_stage_4_functional_prototype_and_evaluation.md

 ## Post Task Evaluation

-After completing **all** tasks, users were presented with a 10 question questionaire (SUS).
+After completing **all** tasks, users were presented with a 10 question questionaire based on SUS (System Usability Scale).
 The following scale was used for grading:

-1. Totally Agree
+1. Strong disagree
-2. Agree
+2. Disagree
 3. Neither agree nor disagree
-4. Disagree
+4. Agree
-5. Totally disagree
+5. Strong Agree

 ---
 [Back to main Logbook Page](../hci_logbook.md)